ansonl/fabric-ios-extension/README.md

 **Fabric iOS Extension**
 ===================

+If you are looking for a customizble iMessage sticker project with Fabric integrated, see [github.com/Fluffcorn](https://github.com/Fluffcorn/ios-sticker-packs-app).

 How to integrate Fabric with your own iOS extension (with API key and build secret isolation for public projects and distribution)
 -------------